+YEAR 10 ACCOUNTING

+Open

-YEAR 10 ACCOUNTING Entry requirement: Course outline: Assessment: Open You will get to study clubs and societies which can prepare you to take on the post of a treasurer in your sports club.
+You will get to study clubs and societies which can prepare you to take on the post of a treasurer in your sports club.
 You will also plan a holiday to get yourself geared up for making financial decisions for an individual or a group.
+This gives you the essential life skill of budgeting and prepares you for

+NCEA Level 1 Accounting.
+End of topic tests

+ACCOUNTING LEVEL 1

+Open

-This gives you the essential life skill of budgeting and prepares you for NCEA Level 1 Accounting.
-End of topic tests ACCOUNTING LEVEL 1 Entry requirement: Open Credits: Course outline: Up to 21 Level 1 credits This course has a combination of external and internal assessments which will help you to understand the role of accounting as a financial language in society.
+This course has a combination of external and internal assessments which will help you to understand the role of accounting as a financial language in society.

 You will have opportunities to apply your financial knowledge and skills to practical and business situations.

-Assessment: 2 Internal standards 9 credits, 2 external standards 8 credits ACCOUNTING LEVEL 2 Entry requirement: Credits: Course outline: Open but preference to students with previous study Up to 20 Level 2 credits This course has a combination of external and internal assessments which build on your knowledge and skills from Level 1.
+2 Internal standards 9 credits, 2 external standards 8 credits

+ACCOUNTING LEVEL 2

+Open but preference to students with previous study

+This course has a combination of external and internal assessments which build on your knowledge and skills from Level 1.
 Further credits may be available.

-Assessment: 2 Internal standards 7 credits, 3 external standards worth 13 credits ACCOUNTING LEVEL 3 Entry requirement: Credits: Course outline: Open but preference to students with previous study Up to 21 Level 3 credits Your course work will focus on accounting entries for partnership and company forms of business entities which will include accounting for production costs, job costing, budgeting and manufacturing accounts.
-ThiS will help you to think critically and analyse company reports like a professional.
-Assessment: 2 External standards 9 credits, 2 internal standards worth 8 credits.
-Further credits may be available FUTURE AREAS OF INTEL Accounting is a useful sub REST AND STUDY iect for students wishing to gain tertiary qualifications or pursue a career in Business Administration.
+Assessment: 2 Internal standards 7 credits, 3 external standards worth 13 credits

+ACCOUNTING LEVEL 3

+Open but preference to students with previous study

+Your course work will focus on accounting entries for partnership and company forms of business entities which will include accounting for production costs, job costing, budgeting and manufacturing accounts.
+This will help you to think critically and analyse company reports like a professional.

+2 External standards 9 credits, 2 internal standards worth 8 credits.
+Further credits may be available

+FUTURE AREAS OF INTEREST AND STUDY

-Management Accounting, Financial Accounting, Auditing and Tax Accounting.
+Accounting is a useful subject for students wishing to gain tertiary qualifications or pursue a career in Business Administration, Management Accounting, Financial Accounting, Auditing and Tax Accounting.